sungsoo-ahn/2025/_posts/2025-04-28-soft-value-guidance.md

 $$

 In particular, we would like our full language model responses or final diffusion states to be distributed according to the endpoint posterior marginal $$ p^*(\mathbf{x}_{T} \vert \mathbf{y}) $$.
-We define a flexible class of target posteriors, which we discuss with concrete examples below.
+We define a flexible class of target posteriors in the following table, with concrete examples below.

 <!--- While a conditioning on a particular class  $$ \mathbf{y}=c $$  or noisy observation  $$ \mathbf{y}= \mathcal{A}(\mathbf{x}_T) + \epsilon $$  are naturally written using  $$ p(\mathbf{y} \vert \mathbf{x}_T) $$ , we can accommodate a more general family of targets.